1 July price change

 Advantages

-• Fast-track your Savings: If you're on a legacy plan or a retailer with high markups, switching immediately will quickly reduce your bill.
+• Fast-track your Savings: If you're on a legacy plan or with a retailer that has high markups, switching immediately will more quickly reduce your bill.

-• Switching Is Free and Fast: There's no fee for switching, and if the new plan’s price later becomes unattractive, you can switch again.
+• There's no penalty : There's no penalty for switching, and if the new plan’s price later becomes unattractive, you can always switch again.

 Disadvantages

-• Risk of Post-Switch Price Hike: If the retailer you switch to announces steep price increases for 1 July, you may have to re-evaluate and switch again — possibly causing churn fatigue or temporary confusion.
+• Risk of Post-Switch Price Hike: If the retailer you switch to announces price increases after 1 July, its possible they could include existing customers under the price change, even those that have only just been onboarded.
+Under this scenario, you may need to re-evaluate and switch again in the near future.

-• Cooling-Off and Transfer Times: Switching doesn't take effect instantly — there’s a 10-day cooling-off period and it might take 1-2 weeks to complete the move.
+• Cooling-Off and Transfer Times: Switching doesn't take effect instantly — there’s a minimum 10-business-day cooling-off period.

 Strategic Approach: Hybrid Option